jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/about.md

-<h1> About Us</h1>
+<h1 > About Us</h1>

-Beyond the Grave is a platform for promoting metal/hardcore bands <br>
+Beyond the Grave is a platform that focuses primarily on underground metal/hardcore bands <br>
-with a Christ-centered message/Christian members.
+with a Christ-centered message or Christian members.

 Psalm 150:5 -
 *Praise Him with loud cymbals;*